nampng/pyssword/README.md

 #### Encryption
 Encryption is done by using the [cryptography](https://cryptography.io/en/latest/fernet/) library, which uses the Fernet encryption algorithm.

-The encryption is symmetric, so a secret key will be used to encrypt and decrpyt our passwords.
+The encryption is symmetric, so a secret key will be used to encrypt and decrypt our passwords.

 In this case, our secret key is our master key, which is how I suspect BitWarden does it, but I'm not sure.

-Currently, encryption and decryption is done entirely in the backend and the password is sent to the frontend in **PLAIN TEXT**.
-Yeah, no good.
+Currently, encryption and decryption is done entirely in the backend and the passwords are sent to the frontend in **PLAIN TEXT**.
+Yeah, not good.
 However, I'm attempting to make changes [in this branch](/nampng/pyssword/tree/server-encrypt-client-decrypt) so that encryption is done on the server side and decryption is done on the client side, which would be a step in the right direction.
 I'm not too proficient in JavaScript, React, Node.js, etc. so that will be a separate learning experience for me.

 ### Frontend